Mount Engadine Lodge Review: Glamping in Kananaskis

 Mount Engadine is Pet Friendly

-We sadly don’t have any pets, but I was made away that Mount Engadine Lodge was pet friendly by their awesome “pet wall” in the lobby.
-Yes, pets are welcome at Mount Engadine, making it a fabulous fur-friendly place to stay near Canmore.
+Sadly, we don’t have any pets, but I was informed that Mount Engadine Lodge was pet-friendly by their awesome “pet wall” in the lobby.
+Yes, pets are incredibly welcome at Mount Engadine, making it a fabulous fur-friendly place to stay near Canmore.

 There Are Many Accommodation Options, Including Glamping!